Blog

-The widespread advent of digital books more than a decade ago did shine a bright light on the direction Publishers should take to make eBooks more accessible to the more than 50 million readers in North America and Europe who suffer from sight impairment.
-This demographic as Benetech have repeatedly promoted are avid consumers of book content.
+With the rise of eBooks more than a decade ago, publishers need to make their content accessible to the more than 50 million readers in North America and Europe who suffer from sight impairment.
+This demographic, as Benetech have repeatedly stated, are avid consumers of digital books.

 Accessibility ensures the equal access of digital content for all users, including those with visual, auditory, motor or cognitive disabilities.